spacecloud-io/space-docs/content/security/security-rules/helper-functions.md

 ### stringToObjectId

-This function takes a string and converts it to a ObjectID.
-This is mostly useful while joining data between collections in MongoDB, if one collection has `_id` in string format and the other in object format.
+This function takes a string and converts it to an ObjectID.
+This is mostly useful while joining data between collections in MongoDB if one collection has `_id` in string format and the other in object format.

-**Example:** Perform an on-the-fly join between the `users` and `posts` collection in MongoDB, wherein the `_id` of the `users` collection is a string and the `_id` of the `posts` field is an ObjectID.
+**Example:** Perform an on-the-fly join between the `users` and `posts` collection in MongoDB, wherein the `_id` of the `users` collection is a string, and the `_id` of the `posts` field is an ObjectID.

 {{< highlight graphql >}}
 query {